DAYS AND HOURS OF OPERATION

 Is personal photography allowed on the grounds?

-Is wedding photography allowed at Boone Hall?
+Is wedding and other types of professional photography allowed at Boone Hall?

 Do you have any farm animals?